-Families who are Involuntarily Displaced by Government Action
+Families who are Involuntarily Displaced by Government Action carried on by Houston Housing Authority in connection with public improvements or development program.

 An applicant qualifies for this preference on the basis of involuntary permanent displacement if the applicant has been or will be involuntarily permanently displaced within no more than six months from the date of preference status certification or verification.